01:685:100 Introduction to the Modern Middle East – Synopsis (3 credits)

 Course Learning Goals

-• Students will also develop the skills necessary to critically engage with differing perspectives found in contemporary scholarship and public discourses.
+- develop the skills necessary to identify and critically engage with major themes and theories in contemporary scholarship centered on the Middle East

 This course is certified for the Core Curriculum and meets the following learning goals:

 - Analyze the degree to which forms of human difference shape a person's experiences of and perspectives on the world.

 - Analyze a contemporary global issue from a multidisciplinary perspective.

 • Areas of Inquiry: Social and Historical Analysis [SCL & HST]